int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 The `04_decode_single_session.py` script is meant to be run on the cluster and not alone.
 Thus, it is not recommended that you manipulate or control the `04_decode_single_session.py` input integers, `X`, which determine the session and subset of null sessions.
-If you want to run only a subset of the BWM datset, you can filter for a subset of subjects in the BWM dataset as discussed in the next section.
+If you want to run only a subset of the BWM datset, you can filter for a subset of subjects in the BWM dataset as discussed a section below.
 Additionally, to see an example of running a single session, see `decoding_example_script.py`.

 When you submit `04_slurm_decode.sh` you should change the line